 How Do Tenancy Agreements Work?

-There are various types of tenancy agreements.
-The most popular is an assured shorthold tenancy (AST).
-This type of agreement sets out the legal terms and conditions of a tenancy.
-ASTs can be fixed term or periodic (week-by-week or month-by-month basis).
+There are various types of tenancy agreements, with the most common being an AST (Assured Shorthold Tenancy).
+This type of agreement outlines the legal terms and conditions of the tenancy and can be either fixed term or periodic (week-to-week or month-to-month).

-ASTs last for a set period, typically 6 - 12 months.
-An AST details the rent the tenant must pay during the term, who is responsible for repairs, a notice for eviction, when rent is allowed to be increased, the length of the tenancy and the right of the tenant to have their deposit protected.
+ASTs typically last for 6 - 12 months.
+They detail the rent amount, responsibilities for repairs, eviction notice periods, conditions for rent increases, the tenancy length and the tenant's right to have their deposit protected.

 Do Landlords Need to Get a Gas Safety Certificate?